 - Squarespace and Wix – most premium “apps” charge a monthly fee that you need to pay for as long as you want to continue using them.

 Website design and functionality cost summary – $0 to $100+

 The total cost for design and functionality depends entirely on your needs.
-For a basic site, you could not spend a dime.
+For a basic site, you could get by without spending a dime.
 However, if you want lots of advanced functionality, be prepared to increase your budget.

 Most simple sites will probably spend at least $100 on extensions.

-Ok, so if you’re willing to go the DIY route, a website can be surprisingly affordable.
+Ok, so if you’re willing to go the DIY route, website development costs can be surprisingly affordable.
 You’re looking at just a couple hundred dollars for your entire first year.

 Most websites just plain don’t require custom functionality, which means you can be totally fine with off-the-rack solutions.
 What’s more, the technical part of creating a website has become a lot easier, and it’s possible for anyone to create their own website.

-In fact, you can create something that looks good and functions well for as little as ~$70, though a more realistic budget would probably be $200-$300 to allow for some premium extensions.
+In fact, you can create something that looks good and functions well for as little as $33 in your first year.
+Although as you continue to develop your site and start including some premium extensions, a more realistic long-term budget would probably be $200-$300 per year.